M-Kaur-Singh/mlops-pipeline-api/README.md

 ### 2.1 Workspace Resource Implementation Question
 Discuss how implementing HTTP Cache-Control headers on the GET workspaces endpoint could improve performance for the client and reduce unnecessary processing load on the server.

-**Answer:** Appending explicit Cache-Control directive headers (such as max-age=30) tells the client's browser or upstream proxy caches that they can store and reuse a snapshot of the workspace collection locally.
-For the client, this dramatically increases responsiveness.
-Cached datasets are retrieved instantly from local storage without paying a network latency penalty.
-For the server, it lowers resource consumption because it intercepts redundant requests before they hit the resource layer.
-This stops unnecessary database execution loops and JSON parsing overhead for static data.
+**Answer:** Appending HTTP Cache-Control headers (for example, Cache-Control: max-age=30) allows the client or intermediary caches to store the response from the GET /workspaces endpoint for a specified period.
+This improves performance for the client because cached responses can be returned immediately without making another request to the server, reducing network latency and improving response times.
+It also reduces unnecessary processing on the server because repeated requests for unchanged workspace data can be served from the cache instead of requiring the server to retrieve the data from its in-memory collections and serialize it into JSON again.
+This decreases bandwidth usage and improves the overall scalability of the API.

 ### 2.2 Workspace Deletion & Safety Logic Question
 If a client needs to verify whether a specific workspace exists but wants to save bandwidth by not downloading the entire JSON body, which HTTP method should they use instead of GET?
 Explain your reasoning.

-**Answer:** The client should issue a HEAD request.
-The HEAD method mirrors the exact routing logic, access controls, and header generation of a standard GET request, but it explicitly tells the server to drop the response payload entirely.
-The server returns only the initial HTTP status line and header metadata.
-By checking for a 200 OK or 404 Not Found response code, the client can confidently verify if a resource exists without wasting bandwidth transferring large collections of JSON text.
+**Answer:** The client should use a HEAD request.
+The HEAD method is identical to a GET request in terms of routing, authentication, and header processing, but it does not return a response body.
+Instead, the server responds with the same headers and HTTP status code that would be returned by a GET request.

+This allows the client to determine whether a resource exists by checking the response status code (for example, 200 OK or 404 Not Found) without downloading the full JSON payload.
+As a result, bandwidth usage is reduced and unnecessary data transfer is avoided, particularly when dealing with large collections of resources.

 ---